Visiting Hours and Guidelines

 Please check with the patient’s caregiver before bringing gifts of food or beverages as some patients must follow special diets.
 In the ICU, please check with the caregiver before bringing any gifts for patients.

-Gift shops are located on the first floor of both West and TriPoint medical centers.
+Gift shops are located on the first floor of both UH Lake West and UH TriPoint medical centers.
 They are open from 9 am to 7 pm Monday through Friday, and sell a variety of unique gifts for all ages and tastes, as well as candy and snacks, greeting cards, flowers, baby items and personal care items.

-The Brunner Sanden Deitrick Family Chapel, located on the ground floor of TriPoint Medical Center, offers a quiet, peaceful space for family members and visitors.
+The Brunner Sanden Deitrick Family Chapel, located on the ground floor of UH TriPoint Medical Center, offers a quiet, peaceful space for family members and visitors.
 We invite people of all faiths to visit the chapel for prayer and quiet reflection.
-There is also a chapel on the first floor of West Medical Center.
+There is also a chapel on the first floor of UH Lake West Medical Center.

-In public areas of all Lake Health facilities, we welcome guide dogs, signal dogs and other animals trained to perform tasks for a person with a disability.
+In public areas of our facilities, we welcome guide dogs, signal dogs and other animals trained to perform tasks for a person with a disability.
 Patients who are admitted cannot bring animals into certain areas, such as the operating room, ICU and labor and delivery.
 If you have questions, call 440-375-8100 or 440-953-9600 and ask to speak with the nursing supervisor.
 Patients or visitors with service animals assume responsibility for the care, feeding and sanitary needs of their animal.

 Patient Discharge Time